guillaumebour/comet/README.md

 ## Contributing

-Any contributions to the tool are welcome!
+Any contribution to the tool is welcome!

-Writing this tool was also for me a way to try out rust and as such, any contributions to the code quality (to make it more rustacean for instance) are more than welcome!
+Writing this tool was also for me a way to try out rust and as such, any contribution to the code quality (to make it more rustacean for instance) is more than welcome!